 The only complete ecosystem we know of is earth.
 But within it are rain forest ecosystems, some of which are tropical and some temperate.
 Within a rain forest we can examine the ecosystem of a river, such as the Amazon.
 The Amazon also extends above rainforests into the high alpine ecosystems of the Andes.
 The Amazon rainforest is maintained in significant part by Saharan dust, which supplies important nutrients carried by wind across the Atlantic.
 Ecosystems overlap and interweave.
 The ecosystem we focus on is defined by our interests and other than the earth itself, has no truly independent existence.
 Like cultures.

 Cultures are no more without stresses and tensions that are ecosystems.
 Cultures are not seamless wholes, and the bigger the cultural unit we are describing the more this is the case.
 This is another characteristic that prevents us from describing cultures as things rather than processes.
 While they share common histories of subjugation and exploitation by European invaders, Native Americans cultures at least as distinct as Italians and Danes, often more so.
 Many have long histories of mutual animosities.
 For example, conflict between the Lakota and Crow was so intense many outside observers thought the smaller Crow would be annihilated.

 Asking who ‘speaks for’ a culture is like asking who speaks for an ecosystem.
 No one does.
 To say those who are most powerful speak for their culture privileges power and would be rejected if said of our society.
 Does Mark Zuckerberg speak “for Americans?”
-The same holds in others as well.
+The same holds in other societies as well.
 If someone claims to, there will be other cultural members who think that person lacks authority to do so.

 To summarize my conclusions to this point, culture is a label we apply to incredibly complex networks of relationships between people sharing certain identifying commonalities, but doing so in individually distinct ways.
 Unlike people, cultures are not centers of action, but rather provide contexts within which many such centers act.
 Cultures are very real, but they are real in a very tricky way for Western culture to grasp.
 Ecosystem helps a lot, but what are the organisms in an ecosystem?
 No ecosystem is a pure monoculture.